-If you've recently been rejected from a credit application of any kind, you may be looking at a poor credit score for any number of reasons.
-You might have been late with your credit card payments, have an outstanding judgment against you or have even been frauded or victimized by identity theft.
+If you've recently been rejected from a credit or loan application, it may be because of your credit score being too low.
+If that’s the case, there are a number of reasons why that may be.
+Maybe you made several late payments on your credit card or loan.
+Perhaps you have an outstanding judgment against you or have even been a victim of fraud or identity theft.

-Whatever the cause of the fall in your score, you're probably looking for ways to get it back on track.
+No matter the reason, you're probably looking for ways to get your credit score back on track.
 Tread carefully!
-There are lots of dishonest opportunists looking to make a quick buck off your pressing need.
+There are a lot of dishonest opportunists looking to make a quick buck off of your pressing need.
 Don't become the next victim of a credit repair scam.
 In fact, there's nothing a credit repair company can do for you that you can't do yourself.

-This probably has you wondering how to untangle the legitimate steps you should be taking now from the pointless and costly actions.
+This probably has you wondering how to differentiate between the legitimate steps you should take to repair your credit from the harmful, costly actions.
 Look no further!
 Our handy guide of credit repair dos and don'ts will help get you on the road to improving your credit score.